FEI-PQGCH/pqgch/README.md

 docker run -dit --name pqgch-instance -v $(pwd):/workspace pqgch:latest
 ```

-If you want to forward the ports to your machine, use for example this:
+Or if you want to forward the ports to your machine (for usage on a network, so others can reach the container from outside), use for example this:

 ```bash
 docker run -dit \